Mooophy/AI/pseudocode.md

 {
     //this functor is going to be passed to priority queue for comparison let Greater(lhs, rhs) be:
-        define h as an object of HeuristicFunc return h(lhs to goal) > h(rhs to goal) as functor
+        let h be an object as HeuristicFunc return h(lhs to goal) > h(rhs to goal) as functor

-    let constructor(source, goal) be:
+    let BestFSWithVList(source, goal) be:
         record time
         search(source, goal)
+    as constructor

     let search(source, goal) be:
         q.push(Node(source))